- Over 30 years playing competitive tennis and coaching full-time since 2005.

 - After graduating from Stanford a quarter early, turned pro and in 3 months on tour achieved an ATP singles ranking of #516 and a doubles ranking of #307.
 Won 5 Futures doubles titles and picked up a 6-2, 6-1 singles win over the reigning NCAA singles champion, Amer Delic (ATP #60), just ten days after he won the NCAA title.
 Subsequently, in 2004 was named a member of the Team USA Rookie Pro Team.

-- Injuries and a series of 9 different surgeries put a halt to pro career, although in 2014 he resumed playing on the ATP Tour and is the only coach in SC, and one of only a handful in the U.S., that holds a current ATP pro singles ranking.
+- Injuries and a series of 11 different surgeries put a halt to pro career, although in 2014 he resumed playing on the ATP Tour and is the only coach in SC, and one of only a handful in the U.S., that holds a current ATP pro singles ranking.
 Due to this he also currently holds an NTRP rating of 7.0.
-Additionally, he has posted recent tournament wins over Nathan Pasha (#1 for University of Georgia), Guillermo Nunez (the #10 ITF ranked junior in the world in 2013), Eric Quigley (#1 for Kentucky, All-American, and 2012 NCAA singles finalist, ATP #297), Quentin Monagan (#1 for Notre Dame, All-American, and a 2015 NCAA singles semi-finalist), Damir Dzumhur (ATP #71), Stefan Kozlov (the #2 junior player in the world in 2014 and ATP #154), Alex Rybkov (the #1 player in the class of 2015), Connor Smith (ATP #200), Nicolas Meister (ATP #198), Ronnie Schneider (#1 on tennisrecruiting.net for class of 2013, and All-American in singles for UNC), and Michael Mmoh (#2 ITF junior in the world in 2015 and ATP #317) while playing on the ATP tour in 2015 and 2016.
+Additionally, he has posted recent tournament wins over Nathan Pasha (#1 for University of Georgia), Guillermo Nunez (the #10 ITF ranked junior in the world in 2013), Eric Quigley (#1 for Kentucky, All-American, and 2012 NCAA singles finalist, ATP #297), Quentin Monagan (#1 for Notre Dame, All-American, and a 2015 NCAA singles semi-finalist), Stefan Kozlov (the #2 junior player in the world in 2014 and ATP #154), Alex Rybkov (the #1 player in the class of 2015), Connor Smith (ATP #200), Nicolas Meister (ATP #198), Ronnie Schneider (#1 on tennisrecruiting.net for class of 2013, and All-American in singles for UNC), Michael Mmoh (#2 ITF junior in the world in 2015 and ATP #317), Thai-Son Kwiatkowski (2017 NCAA singles champion), and Damir Dzumhur (ATP #31), while playing on the ATP tour in 2015-2017.

 - Prior to opening Haviland Tennis Academy, Ryan directed the Embassy Suites Advanced Tennis Program (which was designed as a recreational program that only offered only 4 hours of clinics a week and no tournament coaching) for 3.5 years.
 In that time, 14 of his students went on to play college tennis and many received athletic scholarships.